imenesesl/sagittariux/README.md

 #### Params

-`component={PrincipalComponent}`: State representative component

 `reducers={reducersObject}`: Object that will contain the different states, these objects are segmented by reducers

 #### Warning

-The `reducersObject` object can only be built within a React component
+The `reducers` object can only be built within a React component

 #### Example